pauljickling/rpgblog/_posts/2025-01-02-How_I_Design_Adventures.md

 title: "How I Design Adventures"
 ---

 Designing adventures is one of the essential skills a GM needs to pick up.
 There's no one right way to do this.
-The most important criteria is that you're able to run games on a timetable everyone you're playing with is happy, and everyone is having a good time in the process.
+The most important criteria is that you're able to run games on a timetable that your group is happy with, and everyone is having a good time in the process.
 So you want a process that is time efficient, but also is infused with a level of creativity that you'll be happy about what you're doing.
-This is what works for me.
+The following is what works for me.

 ## Step 0: Create Brain Dump File

 Writing might require discipline, but creativity usually happens in fits & starts.
 Have somewhere where you store all those stray thoughts.
 As you populate your adventure with more stuff, you can always refer back to the brain dump to see if anything can be slotted in.
 Another fun thing to do is pick three random things in your adventure and/or brain dump file, and declare that they are related somehow.
-You have to come up with an explanation for how they are related.
+It's now up to you to come up with some sort of explanation for this relation.
 If you come up with something cool, include it!

-You can also jot down any inspiration you get from things you read, games you play, places you've travelled to, etc. That being said, limit yourself to stuff that works in the context of a tabletop game.
+You can also jot down any inspiration you get from things you read, games you play, evil people you read about in the news, places you've travelled to, etc. That being said, limit yourself to stuff that works in the context of a tabletop game.
 A movie might do really cool stuff with out-of-frame sounds, but that's a cool thing you get to do within the context of film, not most other mediums.
 Similarly, a lot of people were inspired by Elden Ring, but [not all of it translates](https://goblinpunch.blogspot.com/2024/09/lessons-from-elden-ring.html).

 ## Step 1: Decide on a Theme/Premise

 We want to get this out of the way before we tackle anything else.
 Deciding on the theme/premise means defining what the adventure is about.
 This definition should have a couple of important properties:

-- **It succinctly communicates what the adventure is about.**
+- **It succinctly communicates what the adventure is about**
-- **It is distinct and evocative.**
+- **It is distinct and evocative**
-- **It clearly delineates what is appropriate content for the dungeon.**
+- **It clearly delineates what is appropriate content for the dungeon**

 Examples of strong themes/premises: